 MRes Algal Biotechnology - Exploitation of the marine environment, specifically the application of Blue Biotechnology will be pivotal to sustainable global development over the next 20-30 years.
 Algae, the major primary producers in aquatic ecosystems, are of increasing importance to the biotechnology sector as they can provide a sustainable source of a wide range of products without the need to compete for space with terrestrial crops.
 This course is lead by SAMS and is currently not available.

 MSc by Research - one-year full-time research projects (two-year part-time) with a number of areas of focus to choose from.

 PhD: there are a wide variety of on-going PhD programmes covering many areas related to aquaculture.
-Please see our Graduate School pages to view current PhD opportunities.
+Please see our to view current PhD opportunities.

 These courses are all offered out of NAFC Marine Centre UHI on Shetlands west coast, further information can be found on the NAFC Marine Centre UHI website:

 Fish Welfare – 2 day

 Sea Lice Identification and Recording